 OSHA Boiler Operation Standards

 Boilers can present a number of safety hazards.
-These include chemicals, moving machinery, hot surfaces, combustion gases, high pressure systems, and risk of explosion.
-Additionally, there are several catastrophic failures which can occur with a boiler.
+These include chemicals, moving machinery, hot surfaces, combustion gases, high-pressure systems, and the risk of explosion.
+Additionally, there are several catastrophic failures that can occur with a boiler.
 One is melting down.
 This is where the heating surface metal begins melting due to high temperatures and low water levels.
-This will do major damage to the boiler, but does not always result in an explosion.
+This will do major damage to the boiler but does not always result in an explosion.
 Thermal shock occurs when an overheated heating element with low water levels suddenly has cold water introduced causing the production of steam rapidly, metal expansion, and an explosion.
 Combustion explosions happen due to a buildup of combustible gases which can then ignite.
 Finally, excessive steam pressure can cause the boiler to explode due to exceeding the boiler's design threshold.

 In addition to these practices, water levels should be checked frequently and the Normal Operating Water Level (NOWL) should be maintained around the middle of the water gauge.
 This is one of the most important duties of the operator.
 Detailed checks of the water column and gauge glass, safety valves, and burner control system should be done on a regular basis.
 Tests for safety valves, flamer scanner tests, cleaning, and checking the boiler itself will all help reduce accidents and keep workers safe and unharmed.